stanford-ssi/biology-backspace/CompStrandBinding.md

 This experiment takes advantage of the fact that terminal transferase has been shown to have poor rates of extension on "native" or double stranded DNA, but speeds up considerably (by an order of magnitude) when exposed to "primer DNA" that is single stranded.
 For this reason, we will be exposing the starting strand by itself, the starting strand with its 2 comp strand variants, as well as the modified strands with its 2 comp strand variants to TdT for a minute, and then observe any differences in product lenghts to draw conclusions about how well the primers were bound.

+*1 bp overhang shouldn't be an issue because single stranded region needs to be atleast a 5-6 bp long in order for TdT to start attach and function.

 ## Materials

 -   100 uM "BS_Start" Oligonucleotide- Original (Sequence: 5'-AGTTACCATGACCGTGTGCG-3')